jmathtech/Body-Mass-Index/README.md

 # Body-Mass-Index
-This is a weight class calculating the BMI (Body Mass Index) based on height and weight by the user's input.
+This program measures the height and weight class to calculate the total BMI (Body Mass Index) based on user input.

 # What I've learned
 - Similar calculation from my weight BMI calculator in C++.
 The variables are included in the class method.